y0h0h0/zasz/README.md

 ![Search](./zasz.jpg)
 ***
 ### A react store manager
-Probably the simpliest react store in the world.\n
+Probably the simpliest react store in the world.__
 Installation: `npm i zasz -S`
 ***